YorkCodeDojo/Connect4/Connect4.js/README.md

 * Error detection and navigation within Code for both build and test problems (see [Code Tasks](https://code.visualstudio.com/Docs/editor/tasks))
 * Debug settings (_currently a bug is preventing this from being reliable_)
 * Type definitions provided by [`typings`][typings]
-* Custom type definitions ready for your own declarations

 ### Project Structure